notsomeguygaming/foundryvttmods/notsomeguyFoundryMods.md

     - `check` config, `check` overwrite display name (owner)
     - `change settings in actor tab`
 ## `combat chat - probably not compatible`
+- these are mods that override the base functionality of rolling abilities or attacks, are usually not compatible and may create duplicate rolls or unexpected behavior
 - [jump to nav](#navigation)
 - <span style="background:navy">![_____](tags/navy.png)</span> https://foundryvtt.com/packages/midi-qol
     -v10-11